apalala/grako/README.md

 :   Another form of the pattern expression that can be used when there
     are slashes (`/`) in the pattern.
 Use the `?"regexp"` or `?'regexp'` forms instead.

-* `+/regexp/`

-:   Concatenate the given pattern with the preceding one.

 * `(*` *comment* `*)`